ngxson/hobby-framework-battery/README.md

 ## Install

 1. **Install dependencies**:
-Ubuntu: `sudo apt install devmem2 msr-tools cgroup-tools powertop linux-tools-common`
+**Ubuntu**: `sudo apt install devmem2 msr-tools cgroup-tools powertop linux-tools-common`
+.
+If `devmem2` package is not found, enable universe and multiverse repository.
+See: https://askubuntu.com/questions/378558
+.
-Fedora: `sudo dnf install devmem2 msr-tools libcgroup-tools powertop`
+**Fedora**: `sudo dnf install devmem2 msr-tools libcgroup-tools powertop`

 2. **Install nodejs**: Depends on which distribution you're using, please search on Google.
 You can install any version from v14 (v16.10.0 is recommended).
 Verify with `node --version`